3 Comments

 You got lucky and are offered a work contract?
 Congratulations!

-Before (!!!) signing your work contract (or any other legally binding document) in Peru when being in the country as a tourist, you have to get a permission to sign contracts (permiso para firmar contratos); otherwise the contract is void and won’t be accepted at the Labor Ministry for approval.
+Before (!!!) signing your work contract (or any other legally binding document) in Peru when being in the country as a tourist, you have to get a permission to sign contracts (permiso para firmar contratos); otherwise the contract is void and won’t be accepted by the Labor Ministry for approval.
 Since January 2018, you can apply for the permit online.
 Our article "Permit to sign contracts" explains in detail how to apply for it.

 If foreign visitors, who are in Peru as a tourist, or temporary visa holders who haven't applied for a CTM, need to sign a legally binding document...